GreenAsJade/react-dynamic-help/README.md

 Things to do:

+ - Be able to dismiss help items without "doing the thing".

  - Save the help system state.
 That's important for a real app :)

  - Support a no-op pseudo Item somehow, so you can have a break in a flow, with a resume.